denn1s/game-engines-v2/README.md

 ## Camera

-The engine now features a camera system that follows the player.
+The engine features a system-driven, entity-based camera that follows the player while staying within the boundaries of the game world.

-### `CameraComponent`
+### Core Components

-The `CameraComponent` stores the following information about the camera:

-- `zoom`: The zoom level of the camera.
+-   **`CameraComponent`**: Attached to the camera entity, this component defines the camera's viewport dimensions (`vw`, `vh`) and zoom level.
-- `vw`, `vh`: The width and height of the camera's viewport.
+-   **`WorldComponent`**: Attached to a dedicated "world" entity, this component defines the total width and height of the game world, setting the boundaries for the camera.
+-   **`TransformComponent`**: Both the camera and player entities have a `TransformComponent` to manage their position.

+### `CameraSystem`

+This system orchestrates the camera's behavior.
+Its responsibilities are:

+1.  **Setup**:
+    -   Creates a `world` entity and attaches a `WorldComponent` to it, defining the game's boundaries.
+    -   Creates a `camera` entity and attaches `CameraComponent` and `TransformComponent`.

+2.  **Update**:
+    -   It runs every frame to update the camera's position.
+    -   It centers the camera on the player's entity, with an offset to account for the player's sprite size, ensuring the player is truly in the center of the screen.
+    -   It clamps the camera's position to the dimensions defined in the `WorldComponent`, preventing it from moving outside the game map.

-### `CameraFollowUpdateSystem`
+### Rendering Integration

-The `CameraFollowUpdateSystem` is responsible for updating the camera's position to follow the player.
-It runs every frame.
+The rendering systems (`TilemapRenderSystem` and `SpriteRenderSystem`) use the camera's final position to correctly transform all rendered objects.
+During their `render` calls, they subtract the camera's `x` and `y` coordinates from the position of each tile and sprite.
+This creates the illusion that the world is moving relative to a static camera, which is how 2D camera systems work.

 ## Tilemaps